 Here are some common reasons that can turn even a good employee into a disobedient one.

-• Miscommunication: When instructions are unclear or employees misunderstand what’s expected of them.
-Whenever I join a new team, I make it a point to clearly communicate my expectations.
-It helps everyone understand my vision and align their efforts with our shared goals.
+- Miscommunication: When instructions are unclear or employees misunderstand what’s expected of them.
+Whenever you join a new team, it’s essential to clarify every detail and communicate your expectations.
+It helps everyone understand your vision and align their efforts with your shared goals.

-• Workplace conflict: Tensions with colleagues or feeling unfairly treated can lead to defiance.
+- Workplace conflict: Tensions with colleagues or feelings of unfair treatment can lead to defiance.

 Recognizing these causes allows you to tailor your approach effectively, which brings us to a structured three-step formula for managing disobedient employees.